Traditional Dishes Bolivia. What to Eat & Why You’ll Love It.

 Less known outside Bolivia, but no less tasty.
 Chajchu layers up boiled potatoes, meat (usually beef or pork), corn, fresh cheese & a spicy sauce that ties it all together.

 Sort of like a rustic Sunday dinner – simple stuff done right.
 I also just find the name fun to say, but I am pretty easily amused.
+Despite my reference, they are actually more often served at lunch, but can make a hearty dinner too!

 Plenty of these dishes also show up during local festivals – food & culture go hand in hand here.
 Knowing a bit more about Bolivian holidays and traditions gives you a taste of what to expect.